Albert Defant: Early life and academic work

 By that time he was also rated as an expert on tides, and he was invited to participate in two cruises of the German survey vessel "Panther" in the North Sea in 1925 and 1926.
 Defant was Professor of Oceanography at the "Friedrich-Wilhelms-Universität" (later Humboldt University) and also Director of the "Institut and Museum für Meereskunde" (Institute and Museum of Marine Science) in Berlin from 1926 to 1945.
 This institute was the leading institution of marine research in Germany at that time.

 The famous German Meteor expedition (1925-1926) had been started in 1925.
 The chief scientist Alfred Merz unfortunately died in Buenos Aires in 1925, and Albert Defant took over the task of Merz from 1926 to 1927.

 His later work in Berlin focused on the physics of the ocean, in particular on the upper ocean and its boundary to the atmosphere.
 International relations were important for him, particularly to Scandinavian scientists.
 These contacts were interrupted by World War II.
 Defant stayed in Berlin until the bomb strikes stopped the scientific work.
 The institute’s library had been evacuated to Wunsiedel in central Germany, and Defant did some teaching in Vienna and scientific work in Wunsiedel until the end of the war.

 The University of Innsbruck (now an Austrian city again) offered him the Chair of Meteorology and Geophysics in 1945, and he was Professor and Director of the Institute for Meteorology and Geophysics at Innsbruck University until 1955.
-He accepted a visiting appointment at the Scripps Institution of Oceanography of the University of California in San Diego in 1949-1950.
+He accepted a visiting appointment at the Scripps Institution of Oceanography of the University of California, San Diego in 1949-1950.
 He was Rektor (president) of Innsbruck University in 1950-1951.

 After his retirement in 1955 he repeatedly worked as visiting professor, during 1952-1956 at the University of Hamburg, Germany, and during 1956-1958 at the Free University of Berlin.
 Between these stays he was also hosted by the Swedish Meteorological and Hydrological Institute in Stockholm, Sweden, in 1957-1958.